Perturbative gadgets for gate-based quantum computing: Non-recursive constructions without subspace restrictions: A recipe for creating your own perturbative gadget

 Note that the Hamiltonian in Eq.~\eqref{def:recipe-Haux} has a non-degenerate ground space when considering only the auxiliary registers but has a $2^n$ degenerate ground space when additionally considering the target qubits which it acts trivially upon.

 Furthermore, we would like to stress that any gadget constructed in this fashion will be accompanied by a suppression of the target Hamiltonian in the low-energy subspace by a factor of $\lambda^k$, therefore not avoiding a blow-up in resource costs exponential in the reduction in the locality.
+Since the perturbative expansions only hold as long as the perturbation parameter $\lambda\leq \frac{1}{4}\left(\sum_{s=1}^r|c_s|+r(k-1)\right)$, this trade-off is ingrained into the construction and cannot be circumvented by rescaling the coefficients $c_s$ or similar.